Local councils are tightening cat ownership laws to help protect wildlife and keep your pet safe

 Increasingly, the Australian community is recognising the value of responsible pet ownership laws.
 In fact, earlier this year, a national survey revealed that two-thirds of Australians would support policies that require cat owners to keep their cat contained to their property.

 Biodiversity Council spokesperson Jaana Dielenberg caught up with Amber Cunningham on ABC Radio Perth to talk about responsible cat ownership and why state level legislation needs to be amended to help support local councils.
+They also talked about some of the economic and health benefits of keeping cats safely contained.

-"If we just managed to really dramatically reduce the number of cats we had roaming our suburbs, we'd be able to push down rates of diseases like toxoplasmosis, and then that would actually have big benefits for the health system and for people's health, especially people who are immunocompromised, where these diseases can be life threatening," said Jaana Dielenberg.
+"If we managed to dramatically reduce the number of cats we had roaming our suburbs, we'd be able to push down rates of diseases like toxoplasmosis, and then that would have big benefits for the health system and for people's health, especially people who are immunocompromised, where these diseases can be life threatening," said Jaana Dielenberg.

 "What local governments can do [about roaming cats] is really strongly influenced by overarching state and territory laws and Western Australia and New South Wales, unfortunately, make it really hard for local governments to take proactive action on cats.